alexpdp7/alexpdp7/personal_infra/README.md

 ### Media

-I run a Jellyfin server on the Proliant to serve media to phones, a MiBox and a Raspberry running LibreElec.

 The Raspberry has a DVB-T tuner and TVHeadend, recordings are stored on the Proliant in an NFS share.

 ### Backup